 STEP-BY-STEP MARBLE CAKE RECIPE

-A few tips from Luisa include to bake the cake the day before, as the cake gets better with age, and that if you’re using a Bundt pan it’s best not to fill it to the top as this cake rises a lot thanks to the full tablespoon of baking soda.
+A few tips from Luisa include baking the cake the day before, as the cake gets better with age, and that if you’re using a Bundt pan it’s best not to fill it to the top as this cake rises a lot thanks to the full tablespoon of baking soda.

 On the National Baking Society blog, the writer makes 10-12 mini Bundt cakes with the batter, making these perfect as gifts or party favors.
 These were cute and portable, and the center can be filled with cream or frosting.

 You could use an ice scream scope to create a checkerboard pattern in your pan Bundt pan or pans before swirling the batter to give it the marble effect.

 The marble cake recipe below is an adaptation from the cookbook Marble Cake from Classic German Baking by Luisa Weiss.